Search programs

 What Can You Expect From a Master’s in Psychology Degree Program?

-Depending on the program, students may also have opportunities for hands-on experience through internships, practicum placements, or research projects.
-The program typically takes two to three years to complete.
-Some programs may include in-person labs, residencies, or clinical placements to provide practical training and networking opportunities.
+Psychology master’s programs typically take two to three years to complete.
 Graduates emerge prepared to pursue diverse career paths in psychology or advance to doctoral studies.

 Potential courses you’ll take in a master’s in psychology degree program